karma-sun/neeview/Language/Readme.md

 ### Step.4 App settings

-Edit `NeeView.exe.config` to allow you to select the culture of the language you created.
+Edit "NeeView.exe.config" to allow you to select the culture of the language you created.
-Add the culture code to `Cultures` in `<appSettings>`.
+Add the culture code to "Cultures" in "<appSettings>".

     e.g.
     <add key="Cultures" value="en,ja,de-DE" />